Category: business english idioms

 Meaning: Avoid trouble or illegal action.

-Example: Businesses must keep their nose clean.
+Example: Businesses must keep their nose clean by following the rules.

 5. 👉 Play by the Rules (v)